SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 peRRu – getting (as subservient to me)

-vAnuLAr – nithyasUris who are residents of paramapadham
+vAnuLAr – more than the nithyasUris who are residents of paramapadham

-madhusUdhan – one who finished my (one who is having desire to enjoy him) hurdles like he finished the demon madhu
+madhusUdhan – one who finished my hurdles (since I have the desire to enjoy him) like he finished the demon madhu

-yAnum – me (who desired to enjoy him and surrendered to him for that)
+yAnum – I (who desired to enjoy him and surrendered to him for that)

 than uLLE – within himself